impaler/blog/posts/react-portals.md

 This abstracts the dom and treats it's actual dom structure in the browser, as a [side-effect][side-effect].

-Entire React apps can be built without ever looking or thinking about the dom element structure.
-If you have done a fair bit of it, you may agree that it is more often true that the [React dev tools][react devtools] are more useful than the [dom-inspector][dom inspector] :/
+Entire React apps can be built without ever looking at, or thinking about the dom element structure.
+If you have done a fair bit of it, you may even admit that for react development, the [React Dev Tools][react-devtools] can be more useful than the browsers' own [Dom Element Inspector tooling][dom-inspector] :/

 One pattern I noticed when first inspecting the dom of React apps, was a single root dom element.
 It seemed strange to structure your html markup